 It’s especially hard to bulk on keto during the first month or two of switching over.
 Your body won’t be used to digesting so much fat, which can cause indigestion.
 It’s also common to feel fatigued which is known as the “keto flu.”
 After adapting to the diet, it becomes a little easier to eat more calories.
 Even then, though, it can still be hard to bulk on keto.

 For example, Menno Henselmans, MSc, is a researcher who loves the ketogenic diet.
 If he has an overweight client who wants to lose fat while building muscle, he’ll often recommend it.
 If someone’s goal is to bulk up, though, Henselmans flips his recommendation around.
 Here’s a quote from an interview he did with Mike Israetel, PhD:

 You rarely see people who bulk in ketosis.
 It’s not because it’s not physiologically possible, it’s because, practically, it really sucks.

 Even Dom D’Agostino, PhD, who is famous for promoting the ketogenic diet on The Tim Ferriss Show and The Joe Rogan Experience, doesn’t recommend using keto for bulking.
 When asked about using the ketogenic diet to gain muscle, he said that it might help men over 40 who struggle to digest carbohydrates, but that it isn’t an optimal bulking diet for the average person.

 There are others who are slightly more enthusiastic about it.
-For example, Nate Martins, MFA, who wrote the most popular guide for bulking on keto, says:
+For example, Nate Martins, an advocate of bulking on keto, wrote: